-4. CIL / S106 Contributions
+4. CIL/S106 Contributions

 - 4.1 The Community Infrastructure Levy (CIL) represents a system of collecting monies from developer contributions to fund infrastructure, which benefit the development of an area.
 CIL came into force on 6th April 2010 through the CIL Regulations 2010 (as amended).
 The powers enabling Councils to introduce the planning charge having been introduced through the Planning Act 2008 (as amended).
 It introduced a standard charge per square metre applied to all qualifying developments.
 The charge is applied at the time planning permission is granted and normally be paid upon commencement of development. - 4.2 CIL provides a more transparent, fairer approach to securing funds from developer contributions for a broader range of developments than from the existing planning obligations system (Section 106 legal agreements).
 It helps to secure a funding stream for infrastructure but should be regarded as complimentary to other sources of funding.
-The amount of CIL charged must be informed by and not adversely affect the viability of development in an area. - 4.3 A CIL charging agreement is not in place in Bromsgrove District, currently, the mechanisms for securing developer contributions are through planning conditions, planning obligations (Section 106 obligations), highway contributions and sewer adoption (Section 104 agreements). - 4.4 The Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019 (CIL Regulations) removed the previous pooling restrictions which restricted the number of developer contributions from planning obligations to just 5 per infrastructure project or type. - 4.5 Table 7 identifies the planning obligations collected this monitoring year Please note that this money is from a number of development sites across the District.
+The amount of CIL charged must be informed by and not adversely affect the viability of development in an area. - 4.3 The decision on how to raise developer contributions in Bromsgrove in the future is still to be decided.
+Currently, the mechanisms for securing contributions are through planning conditions, planning obligations (Section 106 obligations), highway contributions and sewer adoption (Section 104 agreements).
+Production of a CIL for Bromsgrove will be investigated again following the approval of a new LDS. - 4.4 The Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019 (CIL Regulations) removed the previous pooling restrictions which restricted the number of developer contributions from planning obligations to just 5 per infrastructure project or type. - 4.5 Table 6 identifies the planning obligations collected this monitoring year.